Skip to main content

 Only Supervisors and Admins can create or edit services.
 Regular Users can view and add services to proposals but cannot modify the master service inventory.

-Use the search bar to search by service title, or use filters: Category (service type), Area (location), Tags (attributes), Supplier, or Sort options.
+Use the search bar to search by service title, or use filters: Category (service type), Country, Area (location), or Tags (attributes).
 You can combine multiple filters simultaneously.

 Categories are broad service types (Accommodation, Activity, Transport) - each service has one category.
 Tags are flexible labels for detailed attributes (luxury, budget, family-friendly) - services can have multiple tags.